-Typically zombies are viewed as a cinematic fictional commentary of the mindlessness of the masses and later the great danger of chemical experimentation or a social commentary for the nature of humans in the bring of the Apocalypse.
+Typically the origin of zombies are viewed as a cinematic fictional commentary of the mindlessness of the masses and later the great danger of chemical experimentation or a social commentary for the nature of humans in the bring of the Apocalypse.

 In Haitian – the belief of zombification comes from the “dark voodoo priests” that are practicing the black arts.
 According to the Haitians Voodoo is actually a spiritual experience of a trance-like-state where you come one with the rhythm of the drums performed in the ceremony and the spirits of the land.